 What the beach means to Elanne.

-The view from the harbour wall at Lower Largo.
+A view from the harbour wall at Lower Largo.